Key Camp Questions

 What are the facilities like on camp?

 The camps are housed within two walled gardens.
 One garden is dedicated to sleeping and relaxing; children will sleep in bell tents.
 We have a large communal sheltered area called ‘The Hub’ which is where the children can come to relax, play Ping-Pong, chess or giant Jenga.
-There is also a sheltered relaxing area, where children can visit the ‘word corner’ or spend time painting.
+There is also a sheltered relaxing area, where children can visit the ‘Art Tent.’

 The Oppidan Camps HQ is run out of Garden House, a 1-minute wall from the Walled Garden.
 At times, the children will be brought inside to use the rooms for workshops if necessary.